Category A and Category B fit outs might sound similar but when it comes to office fit outs, they’re worlds apart.

 For further actionable steps to reach NZC download our free guide where you’ll find more guidance and advice.

-So, we now know that shell and core fit-outs cover the essentials, but what about categories A and B?
+So, we now know that shell and core fit outs cover the essentials, but what is a cat A and cat B fit out?

 - Standard finishes to the floors, walls and ceilings